 Restrooms

-Restrooms by the playground are open year around.
-Portable restrooms available near softball fields and Together Treasure Valley Dog Island.
+Three of the five restrooms by the playground are open year-round.
+Portable restrooms available year-round near Together Treasure Valley Dog Island.

 Softball